The latest weekly National Education Union (NEU) report on education Covid-19 data.

 Staff who are at greater risk of severe illness from coronavirus must be protected.

-NEU and joint unions' advice on medically vulnerable - whether clinically extremely vulnerable (CEV) or clinically vulnerable (CV) - and higher risk groups.
+Advice on medically vulnerable - whether clinically extremely vulnerable (CEV) or clinically vulnerable (CV) - and higher risk groups.

 Ten points on the wearing of face coverings to reduce the risk of transmission and on circumstances where medical masks and other personal protective equipment (PPE) may be appropriate.